rebel7580/rebel7580.github.io/Wx/webwx.md

 Day periods start at 06:00
 and night periods start at 18:00.
 OpenWeather has POP for up to 7 daily periods (no day/night).
-See <a href="controlvars.html">Using Weather Control Variables</a> for details of POP Control Variables.
+See <a href="controlvars">Using Weather Control Variables</a> for details of POP Control Variables.
 <p>
 To store a POP value to the HomeVision Controller, in the <i>Forecast Settings</i> section set <i>Prop. of Precip.</i>